declanjcasey/class_activities/activity4/activity4.md

 ### Step 2

 There is a concept in programming languages called "hole in scope".
-Try this code:
+Try running this code:

 ```
 var glob = 'one';